nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    as shown in the image below.
    ![Add David](images/imagesInUG/student-addDavid.png)

 2. Now lets try editing his address.
-Note the index number beside his name in the person panel, in this case it is 4.<br>
+Note the index number beside his name in the Person Panel, in this case it is 4.<br>
    Type the following command `student -e 4 a/Kent Ridge` and hit `Enter`.
-   * This updates the address of David, who is at index __4__ to "Kent Ridge".
+   * This updates the address of David, who is at index __4__ to __Kent Ridge__.
    * Note that the other details are unchanged, you can choose which fields you want to edit.